sgmurphy/wordpress-plugins/elementskit-lite/readme.txt

 == Layoutkit Elementor Template library ==
-ElementsKit page builder addons offers over 112+ ready-made template pages and 500+ built-in sections.
+ElementsKit page builder addons offers over 28+ ready-made template pages.

-== 500+ Readymade Section ==
+== 791+ Readymade Section ==
-ElementsKit comes with 500+ readymade section blocks.
+ElementsKit comes with 791+ readymade section blocks.

 == Modular based and Lightweight ==
 ElementsKit is a Modular-based plugin, it is built with optimization in mind.